rcompos/kubespray-and-pray/README.md

 ### Install Kubernetes ###

-Perform the following steps on the **control node** where ansible command will be run from.
-Define the nodes, etcds and masters as appropriate.
+Perform the following steps on the __control node__ where ansible command will be run from.
+This might be your laptop or a jump host.
 The cluster machines must already exist and be responsive to SSH.

 1. Hostname resolution.